 What is a good unweighted GPA for college?

-It’s no secret that getting a perfect 4.0 is the ultimate dream.
+It’s no secret that getting a perfect 4.0 is the ultimate goal.
 But getting a 3.5 and higher can put you on the radar of highly selective colleges.

 A high school transcript combining As and A-s can bring you within the 3.6 to 3.9 range while scoring mostly A-s and Bs can get you an unweighted GPA of 3.5 to 3.0, which many colleges still happily accept.

-Anything lower than that indicates to admissions teams that you have more Cs or Ds — a big no for competitive institutions.
+Anything lower than that indicates to admissions teams that you have more Cs or Ds — a big no-no for competitive institutions.

 How can I bring up my unweighted GPA?

 To increase your unweighted GPA, you need to bring your test scores and assignment grades up.
 Create a plan to also address your weak spots.

 If you don’t understand a lesson or you’re struggling with a formula, ask your teacher or a classmate to help you out.
 Perhaps it’s also time to think of an effective study schedule or change your course load if that will help get better results.
 But if you’re already in the latter half of the academic year, better ask if you can work for some extra credit.